SMZR 32x125 / N52 - magnetic roller

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Key role in advanced technologically fields – find application in HDD drives, electric motors, medical apparatus and other advanced devices.
+- Wide application in advanced technologically fields – are utilized in HDD drives, electric motors, medical apparatus or very modern machines.

 Disadvantages of neodymium magnets: